copernicusglobal/api/docs/authentication.md

 by entering the PIN code in the USSD menu, this 'roles' query would return a role like 'ROLE\_EXPECT_PASSWORD' instead of 'ROLE\_USER'.
 Also without entering the PIN code all the API functions return the **403 Forbidden Error** because the authentication has not been completed yet.

+*In all examples here in the documentation we will denote a token as the $TOKEN variable.*

 # Mobile Applications - the specific logins